ExtremeFLOW/neko/doc/pages/user-file.md

 ```

 In the example above, the subroutine `usercheck` contains the actual
-implementation, and need to be registered by adding:
+implementation, and needs to be registered by adding:

 ```.f90
 u%user_check => usercheck